redbadger/crux/docs/src/overview.md

 * Revised capabilities and effects to allow for [app composition](./guide/composing.md) in larger apps

-Until then, we hope you will work with us on the rough edges, and factor in frequent API updates as we evolve.
+Until then, we hope you will work with us on the rough edges, and adapt to the necessary API updates as we evolve.
+We strive to minimise the impact of changes as much as we can, but before 1.0, some breaking changes will be unavoidable.